-Be a useable textbook in philosophical logic, accessible to someone who’s done only an intro course in logic, covering at least some model theory and proof theory of propositional logic, and maybe predicate logic.
+Be a useable introduction to philosophical logic, accessible to someone who’s done only an introductory course in logic, covering at least some model theory and proof theory of propositional logic, and maybe a little bit of predicate logic.

-Be a user-friendly, pedagogically useful and philosophically motivated presentation of cut-elimination, normalisation and conservative extension, both (a) why they’re important to meaning theory and (b) how to actually prove them.
-(I don’t think there are any books like this available, but I’d be happy to be shown wrong.)
+Be a user-friendly, pedagogically useful and philosophically motivated presentation of cut-elimination, normalisation and conservative extension, both (a) why they’re important to semantics and (b) how to actually prove them.
+(I don’t think there are any books like this currently available, but I’d be happy to be shown wrong.)

-Present the duality between model theory and proof theory in a philosophically illuminating fashion.
+Present the duality between model theory and proof theory in a philosophically illuminating and clear fashion.

 Do you like this, or have a comment?
 (I especially value feedback on work which is yet to be be published in final form.)
 If you do, please